Chandraprabhasahu/-Bank-Loan-Case-Study/README.md

 ### Key Scenarios:
 - **Payment Difficulties:** Customers with late payment of over X days on at least one of the first Y installments.
 - **All Others:** Customers with timely payment history.

+##  Business Objectives
+- Identify customers likely to face difficulty in paying loan installments.
+- Prevent rejection of creditworthy applicants.
+- Minimize approval of applicants who may default.
+- Provide actionable insights to guide decisions on loan approval, loan amount adjustment, or interest rate modifications.

 ##  Data Analysis Tasks